 Subsequent to March 27, 2020, the DLT evaluation period for all patients in Dose Level 1 was completed with no DLTs observed.
-After review of safety and PK data from Dose Level 1 by the study's Safety Review Committee (SRC), enrollment and evaluation for DLT was commenced and continues for Dose Level 2 (160 mg ORIC-101 in combination with 160 mg enzalutamide on a continuous daily dosing regimen).
-No DLTs were observed in Dose Level 2 as of June 26, 2020.
+After review of safety and PK data from Dose Level 1 by the study's SRC, enrollment and evaluation for DLT was completed for Dose Level 2 (160 mg ORIC-101 in combination with 160 mg enzalutamide on a continuous daily dosing regimen) with no DLTs observed.
+After review of safety and PK data by the SRC, enrollment and evaluation for DLT was initiated for Dose Level 3 (240 mg ORIC-101 in combination with 160 mg enzalutamide on a continuous daily dosing regimen).
+No DLTs were observed in Dose Level 3 as of October 12, 2020.